October 25, 2023

 Online sales play an increasingly significant role in retail.
 In 2021, e-commerce accounted for nearly 20 percent of retail sales worldwide.
 Forecasts show that by 2025, the online segment will make up close to a quarter of total global retail sales.
 As a result, marketers must use every trick in the book to create exposure and deliver sales across multiple platforms.

 But advertising across channels can quickly become impossible to manage manually effectively.
 The more products you sell, the bigger the problem.

 The solution?
 Introducing feed management into your digital marketing strategy.

-Feed management is the process of filtering, enriching, and optimizing product data to sell products on multiple platforms in a seamless way.
+Feed management or product feed management is the process of filtering, enriching, and optimizing product data to sell products on multiple platforms in a seamless way.

 As a result, you benefit from better visibility for your brand, business, products, and services.
 At the bottom line, it’ll boost your ROI and improve your ROAS.

 Feed management is a transformative tool to help you achieve your eCommerce goals.
 Integrating into your overall approach can prove a valuable source of competitive advantage in an increasingly challenging environment.

 This in-depth guide explains what feed management is, how to use it, and why it's critical to reach your customers this way.
 You’ll learn how to optimize your digital marketing with feed management.

 Digital marketing is, on paper, a simple process: a user searches for a product or service, sees your ad or product listing, clicks on it, and becomes a customer.